 The pitfalls of shared spreadsheets are many, and we discuss them in greater detail here

-Upon reflection, there’s no reason to seek alternatives to Sheetcast.
+Upon reflection, there’s no need to seek alternatives to Sheetcast.
 Don’t avoid it; embrace it.
-Head to the home page for more information (and a demo video).
+Head to the homepage for more information (and a demo video) and try it for free.
 Become your own web app developer today.

 For decades, Microsoft Excel has been a foundational component in the way global businesses collect, analyze, track, and report data.
 As powerful and flexible as Excel is on its own, however, it can now also serve as a stepping-off point to something even more dynamic and efficient.